Florian Sturm

-Florian Sturm (born 6 May 1982, in Wörgl, Tyrol) is an Austrian footballer.
+Florian Sturm (born 6 May 1982) is an Austrian former professional footballer who played as a midfielder.

-Club career
+Career

-He started his career at Tirol, and went to WSG Wattens of 1st League for their campaign to avoid relegation.
-He then played one season at SW Bregenz before joining SK Rapid Wien.
+Sturm was born in Wörgl, Tyrol.
+He started his career at Tirol and went to WSG Wattens of 1st League for their campaign to avoid relegation.
+He played one season at SW Bregenz before joining Rapid Wien.
 He signed a contract extension until summer 2005 in April 2004.

-In the summer of 2008 Sturm played on trial for Milton Keynes Dons, scoring a goal in a 4-1 friendly defeat to Sheffield Wednesday F.C.
-He has since signed for them on a free transfer becoming Roberto Di Matteo's first signing.
+In the summer of 2008 Sturm played on trial for Milton Keynes Dons, scoring a goal in a 4–1 friendly defeat to Sheffield Wednesday He signed on a free transfer becoming Roberto Di Matteo's first signing.
 However, after several months plagued by injury and only a handful of league games, his contract was mutually terminated.